 With RV Armor, there are no such inspections.
 It goes on once and if there is a problem, they fix it for free.
 Then RV Flex Armor is a sprayed on system that may or may not cover or fill all the cracks and gaps on your RV.

 RV Armor is a roll-on paint style roof where the technicians take great care to seal and cover everything so you are satisfied.

 With a lifetime guarantee most insurance companies are willing to have RV Armor do the RV roof repair.
 That says a lot about the company and its product.
 RV Armor stands behind its product and does about 1000 roofs each year although that figure may change.

-It is a good quality roofing system that doe snot cost you a lot.
+It's a good quality roofing system that doesn't cost you a lot.